For John Ritter fans, here are eight great ways to honor him on his birthday, or any day.

 3. Laugh along with his breakout role.
 In 1977 Ritter landed the job that would make him a star — playing Jack Tripper on the sitcom “Three’s Company.”
 Costar Don Knotts called him “the greatest physical comedian on the planet,” and it’s easy to see why.

 4. Don’t forget the spinoff.
 “Three’s Company” stayed near the top of the ratings for its eight seasons — and we loved Jack Tripper so much that we wanted to see more.
 The spinoff, “Three’s a Crowd,” didn’t fare as well as the original, lasting only one season.
 But true John Ritter superfans loved it.

 5. Say hello to a new blonde costar.
 The ’90s saw Ritter back on TV, starring opposite Markie Post in “Hearts Afire.”

 6. Follow him to the movies.
 Though Ritter was most famous for his television work, he made a few great movies, too — like “Problem Child” (with second wife Amy Yasbeck), “Sling Blade,” and “Noises Off.”

 7. Dream of what could have been.
-Ritter's last role was in a new TV sitcom – 8 Simple Rules for Dating My Teenage Daughter.
+Ritter’s last role was in a new TV sitcom — “8 Simple Rules for Dating My Teenage Daughter.”
 Though the show lasted three seasons, Ritter graced it with his great talent for only a little more than one.
-During filming of 8 Simple Rules' second season, Ritter died after suffering an aortic dissection.
-The show went on without him, incorporating his death into the story… but it wasn't the show it had set out to be.
+During filming of the second season of “8 Simple Rules…,” Ritter died Sept.
+11, 2003, after suffering an aortic dissection.
+The series went on without him, incorporating his death into the story… but it wasn’t the show it had set out to be.